prateek54353/CSE17-4THSEM/README.md

 # CSE17_sheduler

-A shedule app made on flutter <br>Just fro my CSE 17 classmastes :/
+A shedule app made on flutter <br>Just for CSE 17  :/
 ## Getting Started

 Just install and select the date .
 Its adjusted automatically according to your time.

-## Socials

-TG : t.me/garnetmynuts <br> IG : @prateek.aish